Specialty crop areas

 - crops from agriculturally developed organic soil (for example, carrots and onions)

-The commercial production of these crops is possible due to a combination of:
+The commercial production of these crops relies on a combination of factors, including:

 - suitable soil and/or special climatic conditions